-

 Why do you support the m.e. project?

 “I support this project for many reasons.
-The biggest reason is that having a true relationship with Jesus is the most important thing.
-(NEED TO ADD MORE, as to how this project helped to foster this growth and life).”
+The biggest reason is that I learned through conversation that having a true relationship with Jesus is the most important thing.
+The m.e. project taught me to cut the fat down - to focus on Jesus and the Bible.
+The rest of life my values were easier to prioritize after I figured that out.”

-Alyssa graduated in XXXX with her Bachelors in Human Science.
-In XXXX she went on to earn her Masters of Nursing from La Roche University.
+Alyssa graduated with her Bachelors in Human Science from Chatham University.
+She went on to earn her Masters of Nursing from La Roche University.
 Today she serves at UPMC as an emergency room nurse.